 With the start of NHK, Japan's national broadcaster, in 1953, the Tokyo area needed a large broadcasting tower.
 Simultaneously, the government wanted to make a statement with a landmark monument to symbolize the country's postwar boom.

-Based on the Eiffel Tower in design (and 13 meters taller in height), Tokyo Tower was completed in 1958.
+Based on the Eiffel Tower in design, Tokyo Tower was completed in 1958.
 At 333 meters tall, it was the tallest tower in the world when it was built.
 It remained the tallest structure in Japan until being surpassed by Skytree in 2010.

 Three tiers and spectacular views